On Interacting Higher Spin Bosonic Gauge Fields in BRST-antifield Formalism: Interacting higher-spin gauge fields on AdS spaces

 We have obtained actions of interacting gauge fields in sections \ref{sec:two fields} and \ref{sec:three fields}.
-One of advantages in our approach is that it is easy to generalize the action on a flat spacetime to that on AdS spaces.
-In this section, we will write down actions of interacting gauge fields on AdS spaces from those obtained in sections \ref{sec:two fields} and \ref{sec:three fields}.
+One advantage of our approach is that it is easy to generalize the action on a flat spacetime to that on AdS spaces.
+In this section, we write down actions of interacting gauge fields on AdS spaces from those obtained in sections \ref{sec:two fields} and \ref{sec:three fields}.

 First of all, we will introduce objects on AdS spaces.
 The Fronsdal tensor on AdS spaces is given as